 Least privilege model for security reasons

-- Click the link "Sync Encrypted HTML to my Mobile" of "Export Passwords" button
+- Click the button "Sync Encrypted HTML to my mobile" from Export Passwords present in the Resources tab.

-- On clicking the "Authorize" button, you will be redirected to Dropbox service and after logging in to Dropbox, you will have to authorize PMP to upload the password file to your Dropbox account.
+- On clicking the "Authorize" button, you will be redirected to Dropbox service and after logging in to Dropbox, you have to authorize Password Manager Pro to upload the password file to your Dropbox account.